Paramedia is a theory for the cultural study of interfaces.

 These touchpoints are composed by numerous interface elements.
 Each element influences users' decision of moving forward.

-Paramedia is the study of such elements.
+Paramedia is the study of these elements.

 Paramedia studies offer Academic tools for qualitative analysis of interfaces, close readings and quantitative analysis and attribution, as well.